-Every team has its own goals and works close to 100% of the time to achieve them.
-Every team also speaks its own professional language and has its own set of responsibilities within the company.
-And, when these differences aren’t communicated well during the project, problems in development, testing and execution are bound to happen.
+Effective communication and collaboration are essential in DevOps.
+Every team has goals and works close to 100% of the time to achieve them.
+Every team also speaks professional language and has responsibilities within the company.
+When these differences aren’t communicated well during the project, it can lead to issues in development, testing, and execution.

-Teams that communicate and collaborate effectively achieve better results.
-All teams must believe that they’re on one team as part of the organization, where all sub-teams cooperate to reach the same goals.
-Putting effort towards these initiatives can break down silos and align internal teams to the benefit of the customer and the company.
+Effective collaboration involves regular brainstorming sessions, scheduled touch-base meetings, and the ability to adjust game plans when bottlenecks or issues arise.
+When teams communicate and collaborate effectively, they achieve better results.
+All teams should see themselves as part of one organization, working together to achieve shared goals.
+Putting effort into these initiatives can break down silos and align internal teams to the benefit of the customer and the company as a whole.

 Solid Understanding of DevOps Key Concepts & Tools

 The DevOps testing landscape is ripe with fruitful new tools and technologies.
 Yet, too many platforms and options can make the environment feel disjointed and riddled with weeds.